 Explanation: This is an opening question which the interviewer will ask to begin the conversation, learn more about your background, and collect information they can use for the balance of the interview.
-This provides you the opportunity to describe your career narrative and to push the interview in a direction with which you are comfortable discussing.
+This provides you the opportunity to describe your career narrative and push the interview in a direction you are comfortable discussing.

 Example: “I have always liked to draw and spent more time creating illustrations than playing sports when I was a kid.
 This passion for drawing continued throughout high school and college, where I was an art major.
 I did quite a bit of freelance work while still in school.
 I built a portfolio that allowed me to get regular positions with a variety of companies needing illustrations for marketing and branding purposes.”

 Question: Can you describe the types of illustration projects you prefer to work on?

 Explanation: This is another question which the interviewer will ask to learn more about your background.
 You can prepare for these types of questions by researching the organization and the type of work they do before the interview.
 Your answer should align with the job description you are interviewing for and the type of work the organization produces.

 Example: “The projects I prefer to work on involve innovative brands whose products have clean lines, are readily identifiable, and have a strong following.
 Combined, they present a challenge when illustrating the products because the users or customers are so loyal and identify strongly with the brand.
 I also enjoy projects in which I have a great deal of flexibility in my designs that allows me to add my style to the illustrations.”

 Question: Out of all of the illustrations you have created, what is your most favorite, and why?